-The other pupils feel annoyed and left out because they can't take part.
+• The other pupils feel annoyed and left out because they can't take part.

-- The pupil with the pencils shares them with the rest of the group. - They take turns using them, and everyone contributes to the project. - The group works together, and everyone feels included.
+- shares them with the rest of the group.
+They take turns using them, - and everyone contributes to the project. - The group works together, and everyone feels included.